To develop your dog!

 #1 – Keep control of your personal space and don’t let your dog guide your actions

 For example, it often happens that a couple gets separated by the dog when they get closer.
 As you may know, dogs can feel jealousy.
-He might get between the two of you, bark, jump up or any other behaviour that shows he wants your attention.
+He might get between the two of you, bark, jump up, or any other behavior that shows he wants your attention.

 #2 – When you have guests over, keep your dog on a leash or bring him to another room